mfrailis/DAS/doc/manual.md

 	t.commit();

-At this point the ddl-objects (m1, m2) have become persistent and they are attached on a pu-object (db).
-From now on, each modification on the attached objects will be made persistent on next transaction commit created by the realitive pu-object (db).
-As your convenience, you can use the method flush when you want to persist the modifications of each object attached to a specific pu-object.
+At this point the ddl-objects (m1, m2) have become persistent and they are attached on a pm-object (db).
+From now on, each modification on the attached objects will be made persistent on next transaction commit created by the corresponding pm-object (db).
+As your convenience, you can use the method flush when you want to persist the modifications of each object attached to a specific pm-object.

     ...

     m1->run_id(2344443);
     m2->run_id(2344443);

 	db->flush();

-If your application spend most of the time elaborating data with no interaction with pu-objects until the the very end of the programm, you may find convenient load from a pu-object the needed ddl-objects, then delete the pu-object allowing the system to release resources, do your computation, and finally update the persistent objects attaching the modified ddl-objects to a new pu-object which refers the same pu-instance as the first one.
+If your application spend most of the time elaborating data with no interaction with pm-objects until the the very end of the programm, you may find convenient load from a pm-object the needed ddl-objects, then delete the pm-object allowing the system to release resources, do your computation, and finally update the persistent objects attaching the modified ddl-objects to a new pm-object which refers the same pu-instance as the first one.

     shared_ptr<Database> db = Database::create("test_level1");